 Data Visualization and Collaboration

 Information has become paramount to businesses and organizations today.
 Individuals and teams often need to absorb and analyze large amounts of data in order to make more informed decisions.
 With all the available data it can become overwhelming.
 Dashboards are a great way to gather and display information and KPIs, and video walls are great platforms to visualize dashboards and other data, allowing teams to focus on relevant information when needed.
-In an office environment, video walls can be deployed in key locations (management office, conference rooms, huddle rooms, etc.) for team members to collaborate.
+In an office environment, networked displays can be deployed in key locations (management office, conference rooms, huddle rooms, etc.) for team members to collaborate.

 Plenty of other uses